 In one research with a control placebo group, participants were given nabilone for fibromyalgia, a synthetic cannabinoid made for therapeutic purposes.
-The drug did have “beneficial, well-tolerated treatment” connotation to it in the end, but patients felt more confident in improvements after using natural cannabis.
+The drug did have “beneficial, well-tolerated treatment” result, but patients felt more confident in improvements after using natural cannabis.
 (4)

-Dronabinol, or commonly known and sold under the name of Marinol, is a synthesized form of THC.
-Marinol has been approved by FDA for treating nausea, vomiting and weight loss from chemotherapy and AIDS in both Canada and the US.
+Dronabinol, or commonly known and sold under the name of Marinol, is a synthetic form of THC.
+Marinol has been approved by FDA for treating nausea, vomiting, and weight loss from chemotherapy and AIDS in both Canada and the US.
 However, Marinol has not yet been approved for treating fibromyalgia.

 Best cannabis strains for fibromyalgia

-The key to finding the best strain for your symptoms is to educate and experiment.
+The key to finding the best strain for your symptoms is to learn and experiment.

-This powerful Indica, named after famous Star Trek species, is one of the best strains for treating nerve damage.
-Great for muscle spasms and even greater for relieving pain, Romulan has a strong sedative effect which is why it’s great for nighttime relaxation.
+This powerful Indica, named after the infamous Star Trek species, is one of the best strains for treating nerve damage.
+Great for muscle spasms and even better for relieving pain, Romulan has a strong sedative effect which is why it’s great for nighttime relaxation.

 This is an Indica dominant hybrid with very high THC levels.
 Scooby Snacks starts with heavy cerebral buzz and body relaxation, but when it starts to wear off it brings forth a feeling of happiness.
 Since it’s a very potent strain, novice users should take it slow with this one.

 Dynamite is an Indica strain which contains slightly more THC than CBD, so you’ll get both high and pain-free.
-Also, you’ll feel relaxed as if something is calming your nerves, with a reduction in stress and depression.
+Also, you’ll feel relaxed, it will calm your nerves, and reduce stress and depression.
 If you are having trouble falling asleep at night due to your fibromyalgia, this is a strain for you.